Breakfast at Tiffany's

 Story & Plot Summary: Breakfast at Tiffany's

-Quick Plot Summary: Breakfast at Tiffany's is a Comedy, Romance, Drama film that brings laughter through sharp writing and comedic timing, providing amusement while touching on deeper societal themes.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 1961, Breakfast at Tiffany's is a Comedy, Romance, Drama film directed by Blake Edwards.
+The narrative brings laughter through sharp writing and comedic timing, providing amusement while touching on deeper societal themes.
+This summary provides a scannable look at the movie's central conflict involving Audrey Hepburn.

 Story Breakdown

 The comedic structure relies on both situational humor and character-based comedy.
 Holly Golightly is an eccentric New York City playgirl determined to marry a Brazilian millionaire.
 But when young writer Paul Varjak moves into her apartment building, her past threatens to get in their way.
-The film finds humor in relatable situations while maintaining narrative momentum.
-The jokes serve the story, with callbacks and running gags that reward attentive viewers.
+The production finds humor in relatable situations while maintaining narrative momentum.
+The jokes serve the story, with callbacks that reward attentive viewers.

 Narrative Structure